 Abstract

 This contribution proposes to define an omnidirectional fisheye video SEI message that carries parameters used in the receiver to reconstruct an omnidirectional spherical video from circular fisheye camera outputs contained in a decoded picture.
 Based on the FisheyeVideoEssentialInfoStruct in OMAF FDIS, the essential fisheye video parameters, such as region information of circular images in the coded picture, field of view of fisheye lens, and fisheye camera parameters, are defined in the proposed SEI message.

+The second revised contribution includes the conversion from a smaple location of a circular image to sphere mapping to resolve a comment addressed during the 30th JCT-VC meeting.

 Problem Statement